djgroen/facs/README.md

 `python3 run.py -q --location=brent --output_dir=.`

 ## Submitting jobs to the GridPP via HTCondor
 Facs directory contains three files:
-`script_grid.sh (bash script for job submission automation)` `run_grid.py (python script equivilant to run.py for job submission)` `joblist_grid.txt (list of jobs with facs arguments for job queuing)`
+`script_grid.sh (bash script for job submission automation)` `run_grid.py (python script equivalent to run.py for job submission)` `joblist_grid.txt (list of jobs with facs arguments for job queuing)`

-After initiating the python environment, the pyinstaller package can be used to create executable from 'run_grid.py'.
+After initiating the python environment, the pyinstaller package can be used to create an executable from 'run_grid.py'.
 `pyinstaller run_grid.py --onefile`

-There are currently 18 locations (jobs) in the 'joblist_grid.txt' file. (optional) The jobs are submitted with the command below:
+There are currently 18 locations (jobs) in the 'joblist_grid.txt' file. (optional) The jobs are submitted with the command:
 `condor_submit job_grid.submit`

-The results are transferrd back to the local machine and placed in 'output_dir'.
+The results are transferred back to the local machine and placed in 'output_dir'.